The Center for Legal and Court Technology

 Election Law Program

-The Election Law Program, a joint venture of William & Mary Law School and the National Center for State Courts, seeks to improve the resolution of election-related disputes in this country.
-The Program works with the vibrant, student-run Election Law Society to host a variety of speakers throughout the academic year, run the annual Election Law Symposium, and undertake a number of grant-related activities to improve the resolution of election disputes in this country.
-As a result of these activities, William & Mary Law School has attracted many law students with a strong interest in election law.
-Election Law Program Fellows must commit to work 10 hours per week each semester on election law-related research–either for a law professor or for the National Center for State Courts.
-The Center is located in a building adjacent to the Law School.
+The Election Law Program, a joint venture of William & Mary Law School and the National Center for State Courts (neighboring the Law School), seeks to improve the resolution of election-related disputes.
+The Program works with the vibrant, student-run Election Law Society to host a variety of speakers throughout the academic year, run the annual Election Law Symposium, and undertake a number of grant-related activities.
+William & Mary students interested in political law engage in a variety of activities including, for example, working on grant-funded election law projects, volunteering on campaigns, externing at Virginia’s State Board of Elections or the state legislature’s Privileges and Elections Committee, drafting election reports for the ABA and other entities.
+The Election Law Program offers Election Law Fellowships to incoming 1Ls with a demonstrated interest in election law through a competitive selection process.
+Students selected as Election Law Program Fellows commit to working 10 hours per week each semester on election law-related research–either for a law professor or for the National Center for State Courts.

 Institute of Bill of Rights Law